LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 An underground network of freedom-loving bards, rogues, mages, and others who [work throughout](https://dnd.wizards.com/dungeons-and-dragons/story/faction/harpers) Faerûn to oppose tyrants and the abuses of the powerful.

 > ## Nivri Snowfang
-> Nivri Snowfang is a Harper _Bright Candle_, and Harper members' official contact in Port Nyanzaru (and therefore all of Chult).
-Snowfang is an _arcane trickster_ rogue who lives a comfortable life skimming from the immense wealth of Port Nyanzaru, enjoying the local luxuries, racing in the difficult two-legged dinosaur races and betting on herself, all while keeping an ear to the ground for information useful to the Harpers.
-[Syndra Silvane](#syndra-silvane) is a Harper _Wise Owl_, and Nivri is one of Silvane's trusted contacts for scrounging up information on Chult and the Soulmonger.
+> Nivri Snowfang works for the Harpers as a Bright Candle, and she's Harper members' official contact in Port Nyanzaru (and therefore all of Chult).
+Nivri is an arcane trickster rogue who lives a comfortable life skimming from the immense wealth of Port Nyanzaru, enjoying the local luxuries, racing in the difficult two-legged dinosaur races and betting on herself, all while keeping an ear to the ground for information useful to the Harpers.
+[Syndra Silvane](#syndra-silvane) is a Harper Wise Owl, and Nivri is one of Silvane's trusted contacts for scrounging up information on Chult and the Soulmonger.
 >
 > ![Nivri Snowfang](images/characters/nivri_snowfang.jpeg)